Founder & Director

 Kate grew up a block from the ocean in Long Beach, NY and has been living in Brooklyn for over 10 years.
 As a young teenager, her very first job was as a babysitter, and she has continued to work with children ever since.
 More recently, Kate has worked as an after-school counselor, a Montessori preschool teacher’s aide, a guitar teacher, a summer camp counselor, and as a nanny for children and infants as young as 2 months old.
 She is certified in Infant, Child and Adult CPR, and First Aid.
 When she's not working with children, Kate travels the world playing music with her band.

 Growing up between California and Hawaii, Sara has been living in Brooklyn for the last decade.
-She received her BA in Cultural Studies and Media from Eugene Lang College and has done graduate research in religion, ecology, environmental ethics and philosophy.
-Most recently Sara has been working as a gardener throughout the city and is currently working towards a certificate in Urban Agriculture from Farm School NYC, an organization committed to food justice and community empowerment.
+She received her BA in Cultural Studies and Media from Eugene Lang College and has done graduate research in religion, ecology, environmental ethics, and philosophy.
+Sara enjoys gardening throughout the city and has studied urban agriculture and ecology at Farm School NYC, an organization committed to food justice and community empowerment.
 Most recently, Sara has spent time traveling throughout South America, learning Spanish, teaching English, and photographing hummingbirds.
 Humbled by the flora and fauna of our planet, Sara looks forward to sharing her love of Earth's micro and macro wonders with Brooklyn Nature Days.
 Sara is certified in Infant, Child and Adult CPR and First Aid.

 Kelly has been teaching yoga to people of all ages for over a decade.
 In 2007 she left her successful advertising career for the yoga mat and never looked back.
 Her passion for the practice truly shines whether she is 'playing' yoga with children, helping teens meditate, or guiding adults through a creative flow.
 Highly regarded as a kids yoga expert, Kelly spent four years regularly traveling the world training kids yoga teachers.
 She resides in Brooklyn and teaches in schools, studios, and privately in homes all over the city.